SimchaTeich/Microcorruption/22 - Baku/README.md

 And the fact that the function `aes_ecb_decrypt` receives the pointer<br />
 to those 11 sequences allows us to assume that these are **keys**.

+If we find the encrypted bytes of the string `ACCESS GRANTED!\x00`, we will open the door.

 ### How to exploit:
 In fact, I understood the way this encryption works from the reversing operation.<br />
 And I learned about the inverse s box, the permutations, etc.<br />